AD:VENTURE Programme – Data Protection Statement

 Under the Funding Agreement, the Secretary of State is the Data Controllers who determines purposes and means of processing personal data and who shall use the Personal Data for the purpose of assessing the Grant Recipient’s compliance with its obligations under this Funding Agreement

-Leeds City Council is the Grant Recipient under the Agreement and is designated as a Data Processor on behalf of the Ministry of Housing, Communities and Local Government and the lead partner.
-It is responsible for programme management, including claiming monies from MHCLG, distributing them to delivery partners.
+Leeds City Council is the Grant Recipient under the Agreement and is designated as a Data Processor on behalf of the Department for Levelling Up, Housing and Communities and the lead partner.
+It is responsible for programme management, including claiming monies from DLUHC, distributing them to delivery partners.

 Organisations, otherwise known as delivery partners under the terms of the Agreement, and which are listed elsewhere in this statement, act on behalf of Leeds City Council as sub-processors under appropriate Service Level Agreements with the Council.